Sending money to India is one of the first things you want to know about when you travel overseas for work.

 However, there are a few things you should know about before making your first transfer to India.

-If you do not clearly understand the expenses involved with any money remittance company, you could be losing thousands in hefty fees and poor conversion rates!
+If you do not clearly understand the expenses involved with any money remittance company, you could be losing thousands in hefty fees and reduced conversion rates!

 From your perspective, it might be the cheapest way to transfer money to India.